 \section{Introduction}

 The discovery of the Higgs boson at the Large Hadron Collider (LHC) by the ATLAS and CMS collaborations in 2012 marked a significant triumph for the SM~\cite{ATLAS:2012yve,CMS:2012qbp,CMS:2013btf}.
-Despite the significant progress made in particle physics, many fundamental questions remain unanswered.
-For example, the matter-antimatter asymmetry in the universe, the origin of neutrino mass, the nature of dark matter, and so on.
+Despite the significant progress made in particle physics, several fundamental questions remain unanswered, such as the matter-antimatter asymmetry in the universe, the origin of neutrino mass, and the nature of dark matter.
 These unsolved mysteries underscore the limitations of the SM.
 Since then, the quest for new physics (NP) beyond the SM (BSM) has been one of the central endeavors in elementary particle physics.

-One of the attractive extensions is to add to the SM with an additional Higgs doublet, which was first proposed by T. D. Lee to introduce the spontaneous CP violation~\cite{Lee:1973iz}, and is now dubbed as the two Higgs doublet model (2HDM).
-However, a major drawback of the generic 2HDM is that it typically introduce the tree-level flavor-changing neutral currents (FCNCs) in Yukawa interactions that are unexpected in a model construction.
-To suppress the generation of FCNCs, various modified 2HDMs are raised to control the two Yukawa interactions including by, imposing different $Z_2$ charges for the two scalars~\cite{Glashow:1976nt,Paschos:1976ay}, aligning the two Yukawa matrices~\cite{Pich:2009sp,Jung:2010ik,Ferreira:2010xe}, or making the two Yukawa interactions proportional to off-diagonal elements of the Cabibbo–Kobayashi–Maskawa (CKM) matrix~\cite{Cabibbo:1963yz,Kobayashi:1973fv}.
-The last one is usually called Branco-Grimus-Lavoura (BGL) model, named after the authors of this model~\cite{Branco:1996bq,Branco:1996bq}.
-A flavor gauged version of BGL model, i.e., FG2HDM, was first proposed in Ref.~\cite{Celis:2015ara}, and was further developed in Refs.~\cite{Ordell:2019zws,Ordell:2020yoq,Ferreira:2022zil}.
-The FG2HDM extends the original 2HDM by incorporating a scalar singlet field and an additional $U(1)'$ flavor gauge symmetry.
-Compared to the SM particle spectrum, the FG2HDM features five additional physical scalars and one neutral gauge boson $Z'$.
+One attractive extension to the SM, which involves adding an additional Higgs doublet, was first proposed by T. D. Lee to introduce the spontaneous CP violation~\cite{Lee:1973iz}, and is now dubbed as the two Higgs doublet model (2HDM).
+However, a major drawback of the generic 2HDM is that it typically introduces the tree-level fFCNC in Yukawa interactions that are unexpected in a model construction.
+FCNC generation is suppressed by raising various modified 2HDMs to control the two Yukawa interactions.
+This includes imposing different $Z_2$ charges for the two scalars~\cite{Glashow:1976nt,Paschos:1976ay}, aligning the two Yukawa matrices~\cite{Pich:2009sp,Jung:2010ik,Ferreira:2010xe}, or making the two Yukawa interactions proportional to the off-diagonal elements of the Cabibbo–Kobayashi–Maskawa (CKM) matrix~\cite{Cabibbo:1963yz,Kobayashi:1973fv}.
+The last one is usually called the Branco-Grimus-Lavoura (BGL) model, named after the authors of this model~\cite{Branco:1996bq,Branco:1996bq}.
+A flavor gauged version of the BGL model, i.e., FG2HDM, was first proposed in Ref.~\cite{Celis:2015ara} and was further developed in Refs.~\cite{Ordell:2019zws,Ordell:2020yoq,Ferreira:2022zil}.
+FG2HDM extends the original 2HDM by incorporating a scalar singlet field and an additional $U(1)'$ flavor gauge symmetry.
+Compared with the SM particle spectrum, the FG2HDM features five additional physical scalars and one neutral gauge boson $Z'$.